Skip to main content

 Overview

-Proposals must be submitted using the online submission form and are due by close of business on Friday, December 15, 2023.
+Proposals must be submitted using the online submission form and are due by close of business on Friday, December 6, 2024.
 All submitted proposals must be approved by a relevant RL or supervisor.
-We expect that funds will be available for use some time in early 2024 and will need to be spent or placed in collaborative agreements by the end of FY2024.
-For questions, contact Dr. Brian Stucky, Computational Biologist in the SCINet Office and Acting ARS CSIO.
+We expect that funds will be available for use some time in early 2025 and will need to be spent or placed in collaborative agreements by the end of FY2025.
+For questions, contact Dr. Brian Stucky, Computational Biologist with the SCINet Office and Acting ARS CSIO.

 Proposal guidelines